How Common Are Oil Rig Accidents in Texas?

 Call Our Dallas Oil Worker Injury Attorneys Today

-The Queenan Law Firm’s Dallas oil injury lawyers work to help injury victims and their families get the compensation they need for serious oil rig accidents.
+The Queenan Law Firm’s Midland oil injury lawyers work to help injury victims and their families get the compensation they need for serious oil rig accidents.
 To schedule a free consultation with our Texas personal injury attorneys, call our law offices today at (817) 476-1797.
 There are no obligations and no cost for a consultation, so call today to find out what your case could be worth.